“I don’t want to earn more money,” said nobody except Daniel Suelo.

 Talk about a win/win.
 Check out this interview with Brian Winch to find out how he quit his job to pick up trash fulltime.

-Pros: You get to be outside and on your feet.
-It also appears to be a pretty lucrative side-hustle.
+Pros: You get to be outside and on your feet instead of sitting indoors staring at a laptop screen.

 Environmental Benefit: You’re helping keep the planet clean!
 How awesome is that?
 To learn more about why this is important check out Keep America Beautiful Inc.